J. E. B. Stuart Monument: History

 The statue, sculpted by Frederick Moynihan of New York, was the second monument unveiled on Monument Avenue, in 1907, and was inspired by the statue of British Lieutenant General Sir James Outram in Kolkata, India.
 Stuart is turned in the saddle facing east while the horse faces north.
 The horse had one hoof lifted which, though likely a stylistic choice by the artist has been believed by local legend and based on other statues of the period to denote that Stuart was wounded in his last battle.
 Two lifted hooves would indicate a death in the heat of battle.
-(Stuart survived his wound but died days later.)
+(Stuart survived his wound on May 11 but died a day later on May 12.)

 Plans for the Stuart statue were first discussed publicly as early as 1875; however the competition was not held until 1903.
 Fitzhugh Lee again chaired the selection committee, as he had for the Lee Monument.
 The site location was chosen in 1904.
 At the same time plans for the third monument, to Jefferson Davis, were being planned for further west at Monument Avenue and Cedar Street.
 The dual unveiling drew crowds even larger than for the Lee unveiling.
 Crowds were estimated between 80,000 and 200,000, including 18,000 veteran attendees who camped out for the week.